Invite your children to enjoy this sensory play Chinese New Year activity to explore mandarin oranges and develop their fine motor skills.

 Begin by setting out a number of mandarin oranges, juicers, tongs, jugs, and containers.

-Introduce the children to the mandarin oranges and chat about how they look, feel, and smell.
+Introduce your children to the mandarin oranges and chat about how they look, feel, and smell.

 Introduce the tools to the children: the juice squeezer and the tongs.